-Our headteacher, DSL and appropriate members of staff have accessed and understood the DfE "Sexual violence and sexual harassment between children in schools and colleges" (2018) guidance and part 5 of 'Keeping children safe in education' 2020.
+Our Headteacher, DSL and appropriate members of staff have accessed and understood the DfE "Sexual violence and sexual harassment between children in schools and colleges" (2021) guidance and part 5 of 'Keeping children safe in education' 2021.

-- Full details of our response to peer on peer/child on child abuse, including sexual violence and harassment can be found in our child protection and safeguarding policy. - Cardinal Newman School recognises that sexual violence and sexual harassment between children can take place online.
-Examples may include; - Non-consensual sharing of sexual images and videos - Sexualised online bullying - Online coercion and threats - 'Upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of obtaining sexual gratification, or causing the victim humiliation, distress or alarm.
-It is a criminal offence - Unwanted sexual comments and messages on social media - Online sexual exploitation
+Full details of our response to peer on peer/child on child abuse, including sexual violence and harassment can be found in our child protection and safeguarding policy.

+Cardinal Newman School recognises that sexual violence and sexual harassment between children can take place online.
+Examples may include;

+- Consensual and Non-consensual sharing of nudes and semi-nudes images and/or videos - Sexualised Cyberbullying - Online coercion and threats - Online sexual harassment including sexual comments, remarks and jokes - Online sexual violence which facilitates, threatens and/or encourages sexual violence - 'Upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of obtaining sexual gratification, or causing the victim humiliation, distress or alarm.
+It is a criminal offence - Online sexual exploitation

 We will respond to concerns regarding online sexual violence and sexual harassment between children, regardless of whether the incident took place on our premises or using our equipment.
-If made aware of any concerns relating to online sexual violence and sexual harassment, we will: